-'LREF is the foremost annual forum to highlight the Capital's ability and anxiety to drive significant social value for all communities.'
-David Williams FRICS, Executive Director, Savills UK Limited with the benefit of a wider purview.
+'LREF is the foremost annual forum to highlight the Capital's ability and anxiety to drive significant with the benefit of a wider purview.
 It's also an extremely efficient way to catch up with familiar faces and make new connections.'
-Debbie Jackson, Executive